rdpoor/mu/README.md

 A SequenceStream could be quickly built out of existing stream
 objects: a DelayStream for each input and a single MixNStream.
 That might be a good exercise in figuring out how to reuse components.

+### Stateless vs Stateful Streams

+A stateless stream is one that will always produce the same output when given the same Tick, regardless of order.

+A stateful stream may produce different output when given the same tick, e.g. it may not be possible to "back up" a Reverberator, as its output depends on previous input.
+It's worth pointing out that any stream object has acess to the Player, so it can discover the global time at each call to step() and change its behavior accordingly  This is another way a node could become stateful.

+The distinction between stateful and stateless streams may be useful: a stateless stream can be used as input to an arbitrary number of downstream streams.
+Stateful streams may only be used as an input to a single downstream stream.

+This makes me thing that we should define a Patch or Wire class that connects the output of one Stream object to the input of another.
+This way, a single output could connect to mutliple inputs.
+And presumably, the act of patching would verify whether or not the upstream object is stateful or not, and warn if its output is being connected to more than one input.

+### Thoughts on a strummed instrument

+A strummed instrument has N strings.
+Each string has an input that dictates a fret number (or damped).
+The string is responsible for mapping fret number into an appropriate sound file or synthesis technique.
+Doing a step(b, tick, player) gets the pitch information from the input for the given tick time.

+Hmm...this means that the string can only ever play one note in its lifetime, that is, the tick given to the string is the same tick given to the pitch source.
+Is that okay?
+What does it mean to play a sequence of notes?
+If we create a different string object for each note, it may feel like a lot more work but it has the advantage that everything is entirely deterministic (and you can dependibly rewind to a specific point).
+[NOTE: this determinism does not hold for stream objects that preserve state from one step() to the next.
+We'll deal with those later.]

+Stated another way, a stream can really only play one thing.
+It can be repeated, it can be shifted in time, but since the only external state passed to it is the current tick, everything it plays is a function of the current tick.

+### mune11

+Created a simple arpeggiated chord.
+This required:

+* 4 file_read_stream (for the sound sources)
+* 4 crop_stream (because file_read_stream can't tolerate negative tick times)
+* 4 delay_stream (to offset the start times)
+* 1 add_stream (to sum them together)
+* 1 loop_stream (to make it interesting to listen do)

+Once stream elements are connected together, you have to pay attention to the order of setting things up.
+In this case, you can't find the end time of a delay_stream until you've set the file name for the file_read_stream, since the former depends upon the latter.

+Perhaps a reasonable discipline is to (1) connect stream element to its sub-tree then (2) configure that stream element, starting with the leaf nodes and working towards the root.